KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 This community walks the walk when it comes to DEI.

-Tim was blown away that Russell Keith-Magee opened up to the community about his personal battles with depression.
+Tim was blown away that Russell Keith-Magee opened up to the community about his [personal battles with depression](https://pyvideo.org/djangocon-us-2015/i-am-a-doctor-tw-by-russell-keith-magee.html).
 If someone as accomplished as Russell could be vulnerable, so can we.
 We all have a deep-rooted fear that we won't be accepted.

 Tim shared his personal journey with alcoholism.

-Tim had brought Han Dynasty food to Pycon 2015 in Montreal as a bribe to host DjangoCon US in Philly.
+Tim had brought Han Dynasty food to PyCon 2015 in Montreal as a bribe to host DjangoCon US in Philly.

 Tim's alcoholism was progressing.
 He had intended to go a full month without drinking, but never had.